sheikhdiallo/COM304_FOUNDATION_1/workup/AssessmentGuidnce.md

 # Assessment Guidance

-This is not exactly aligned with the corse structure but should give you some idea of want we expect you to write
+This is not exactly aligned with the current module structure but should give you some idea of want we expect you to write after each session

 |Week|Tasks|Required Elements/Artefacts|Supporting Written Commentary|Evidenced By|
 |:----|:----|:----|:----|:----|